 The Amended and Restated Certificate of Incorporation provides that the Company's board of directors is divided into three classes, designated as Class I, Class II and Class III.
 Each class is an equal number of directors, as nearly as possible, consisting of one-third of the total number of directors constituting the entire board of directors.
-The term of the initial Class I directors terminates on the date of the 2024 annual meeting of stockholders, the term of the initial Class III directors will terminate on the date of the 2025 annual meeting of stockholders and the term of the initial Class III directors will terminate on the class of directors whose term expires at that annual meeting will be elected for a three-year term.
+The term of the initial Class I directors terminates on the date of the 2024 annual meeting of stockholders, the term of the initial Class III directors will terminate on the date of the 2025 annual meeting of stockholders and the term of the initial Class III directors will terminate on the date of the 2026 annual meeting of stockholders.
+At each annual meeting of stockholders, successors to the class of directors whose term expires at that annual meeting will be elected for a three-year term.

-Removal of Directors
+Removal of Director.